-Four volunteer associations/departments are operating in areas of the county that are not receiving service from a local provider.
+Four volunteer associations/departments are operating in areas of the county with one that are serving an area that -is not receiving service from a local provider.
 These agencies rely on donations and are limited in their ability to consistently respond to emergencies.